abgarberpaul/Gamer_Market_Reseach/README.md

 Pandas challenge - Heroes of Pymoli selected

-Code is in Jupyter notebook
+Code is in Jupyter notebook: HeroesOfPymoli_starter-FINAL.ipynb

-Referenced data file is in Resources
+Referenced data file is in Resources: purchase_data.csv

-Analysis is in word doc
+Analysis is in word doc: Pymoli Anaylsis.docx